-If, contrary to expectations, too great a fall in solvency coverage were to materialize, zthe Company would consider steps to increase own funds, such as an additional payment into the capital reserves, borrowing pursuant to section 89 (3) no. 2 of the German Insurance Supervision Act (VAG), or an increase in share capital, in addition to risk-mitigating procedures.
+If, contrary to expectations, a considerable fall in solvency coverage were to materialize, the Company would consider steps to increase own funds, such as an additional payment into the capital reserves, borrowing pursuant to section 89 (3) no. 2 of the German Insurance Supervision Act (VAG), or an increase in share capital, in addition to risk-mitigating procedures.

-In 2023, the Company did not identify any need to strengthen components of basic own funds within its planning horizon.
-ARAG Allgemeine did not need to take any action in the reporting year.
+In 2024, the Company did not identify any need to strengthen components of basic own funds within its planning horizon.
+ARAG Allgemeine does not need to take any action at present.